Refinitiv/websocket-api/Applications/Examples/RDP/CSharp/README.md

 The examples are:

-* __MarketPriceEdpGwAuthenticationExample__: Retrieves market-price content for a RIC after authenticating with an authentication server and using tokens sent by that server to keep the connection alive.
+* __MarketPriceRdpGwAuthenticationExample__: Retrieves market-price content for a RIC after authenticating with an authentication server and using tokens sent by that server to keep the connection alive.
 The content is retrieved using endpoint information (host and port) supplied as input.
 This example maintains a session by proactively renewing authentication token before expiration.

-* __MarketPriceEdpGwServiceDiscoveryExample__: Retrieves market-price content for a RIC after authenticating with an authentication server and using tokens sent by that server to keep the connection alive.
+* __MarketPriceRdpGwServiceDiscoveryExample__: Retrieves market-price content for a RIC after authenticating with an authentication server and using tokens sent by that server to keep the connection alive.
 This example discovers the endpoint information using a service discovery URL using a region supplied as input.
 The content is retrieved using